digint/btrbk/README.md

 Note that some default btrfs installations (e.g. Ubuntu) use subvolume names `@` for rootfs (mounted at `/`) and `@home` for `/home`, as a naming convention.
-If this is the case on your file system, replace the `subvolume` delcarations in the examples accordingly.
+If this is the case on your file system, replace the `subvolume` declarations in the examples accordingly.

   [btrbk.conf(5)]: https://digint.ch/btrbk/doc/btrbk.conf.5.html